Allopurinol: The Standard For Gout

 What are the side effects of allopurinol?

 If you are allergic to the medication you should obviously not take it and if you take other medications it is important to tell your doctor and/or pharmacist because very serious drug interactions can occur and cause you more harm.
 Stomach upset, nausea, diarrhea, or drowsiness may occur.
 Rash is one of the more common side effects and can occur even after months or years of treatment with allopurinol.
+If you develop a skin reaction or allergic reaction from taking allopurinol, call your doctor right away.
+Your skin might blister, peel, loosen, develop red skin lesions, or sores as a reaction to this medication.
+If it’s an allergic reaction and you develop itchy hives, swelling, get chills, have fever, or trouble breathing, go to the nearest emergency room.
+You cannot take allopurinol again as this might be deadly the next time you take it.

 Rarer side effects that are more severe if they do occur include the following: numbness/tingling of arms/legs, itching and/or swelling, hypersensitive reactions, easy bleeding and/or bruising, unusual tiredness, blood in urine or pain when urinating, dark urine, signs of infection, vision changes, eye pain, loss of appetite, breathing problems…Allopurinol is one of the drugs commonly known to cause Stevens–Johnson syndrome (SJS) and toxic epidermal necrolysis (TENS), two life-threatening dermatological conditions.
 1